 Interstate 35 serves the heartland of America, connecting South Texas with the Arrowhead of Minnesota.
-Starting in Laredo, IH 35 ventures north through an arid region to San Antonio, where it briefly overlaps with Interstate 10 by Downtown.
+Starting in Laredo, IH 35 traverses an arid region northward to San Antonio, where it briefly overlaps with Interstate 10 by Downtown.
 The freeway angles northeast from there along a busy corridor to the capital city of Austin, Waco and Hillsboro where it partitions into east and west branches.
 Interstate 35W serves Fort Worth while Interstate 35E retains the exit numbering scheme of IH 35 through Dallas.
 The two reconvene at Denton, where IH 35 resumes a northward heading to Gainesville and a crossing of the Red River into Oklahoma.

 Leaving the Lone Star State behind, Interstate 35 travels north to Ardmore and the scenic Arbuckle Mountains ahead of Pauls Valley.
 The freeway continues to Norman, home of the University of Oklahoma, and Moore, a south suburb of Oklahoma City.
 Once in OKC, I-35 overlaps with I-40 to the southeast of Downtown and with I-44 from Lake Aluma to Lake Arcadia.
 The freeway advances from Edmond and the northern suburbs along a rural course to Perry and the Cimarron Turnpike (U.S. 412).

 Paralleling U.S. 77, then U.S. 177, I-35 crosses into Kansas north of Blackwell.
-A 123-mile section of Interstate 35 through southern Kansas overlays the Kansas Turnpike.
+A 123 mile long section of Interstate 35 through southern Kansas overlays the Kansas Turnpike.
 The toll road extends north from near the Oklahoma state line to Emporia.
 The remainder of the turnpike northeast to Kansas City includes all of I-335 and portions of I-470 and I-70.